-Rebel, government, and militia troops alike routinely use GBV, particularly rape, as a weapon of war against inhabitants of the eastern DRC (see p7-8 of Political and Social Relations).
-GBV is also widespread beyond the DRC's conflict zones avoid the social stigma associated with being a victim of sexual violence.
+Rebel, government, and militia troops alike routinely use GBV, particularly rape, as a weapon of war against inhabitants of the eastern DRC (see Political and Social Relations).
+GBV is also widespread beyond the DRC's conflict zones.

-Perpetrators rarely face legal consequences for GBV, while most victims do not have access to medical treatment (see p3 of Sustenance and Health).
+Perpetrators rarely face legal consequences for GBV, while most victims do not have access to medical treatment (see Sustenance and Health).
 In 2006, the Congolese government revised the penal code in order to increase prosecution rates and provide more support to rape victims.
-Nevertheless, the situation remains about the same, especially since many victims do not report rape in order to
+Nevertheless, the situation remains about the same, especially since many victims do not report rape in order to avoid the social stigma associated with being a victim of sexual violence.